matbgn/docker-guacamole/README.md

-**:warning: This project is now archived and no longer supported.
-Please contact me if you maintain a replacement and would like me to link to your repo.**
+**:warning: The origin of this project is now archived and no longer supported.
+I'm on my way to discover and maintain this one.**

 # Docker Guacamole